runceel/WinMRSignalR/readme.md

 # About this

-This is a sample code for below blog post.
+This is a Windows Mixed Reality + SignalR sample code for below blog post.

 # How to run